 One of the weirdest things I do as a writer is hand-write all of the first drafts of my novels.
 Whenever I talk about it, I get weird stares.
 I’ve never gotten a chance to explain why I do it, so I’m going to take this opportunity to.

-I love different colored pens and composition notebooks.
-I get that from my mom :).
+I get that from my mom.
 Both have always been so mesmerizing to me since I was a kid.
 I guess it was foreshadowing that I would use both when I started writing books.

 This sounds really weird.
 Why would I hand-write hundreds of pages of content if I had bad handwriting?
 The reason why is because, through all 700+ pages I’ve hand-written, I’ve been improving my handwriting.
 You can’t improve something you don’t exercise regularly.

 It sounds really stupid, but it’s true.
 I felt like I was serving my purpose in life whenever I carried my manuscript around and worked on it before class in high school.
 I wasn’t bored anymore.
 I was going on adventures with my characters.
 It was, and still is, the best feeling in the world.

 Turning a new page inspires me to write more.

 Being able to physically see how far I’ve written in a notebook inspires me to write more.
 That’s something typing can’t do until the document is printed.
 And even then, you have to try to find a binder clip to hold all that paper.
 There’s something very rewarding to me when I look at all of the weathered notebooks I’ve completed manuscripts in.
 I feel like I accomplished something unique and all my own.

 I do the same and always have!
 (That’s a long time.)
 It gives me space for messy drafts and helps me feel the story appearing beneath my hand.
 Lovely post!